rust-lang/book/nostarch/chapter12.md

 unset, so we’re checking `is_ok` rather than using `unwrap`, `expect`, or any of the other methods we’ve seen on `Result`.

-We pass the value in the `ignore_case` variable to the `Config` instance so the `run` function can read that value and decide whether to call `search_case_insensitive` or `search`, as we implemented in Listing 12-22.
+We pass the value in the `ignore_case` variable to the `Config` instance so that the `run` function can read that value and decide whether to call `search_case_insensitive` or `search`, as we implemented in Listing 12-22.

 Let’s give it a try!
-First we’ll run our program without the environment variable set and with the query `to`, which should match any line that contains the word *to* in all lowercase:
+First, we’ll run our program without the environment variable set and with the query `to`, which should match any line that contains the word *to* in all lowercase: